A computer vision-based approach to clean seismic catalogues: Methodology

 \subsection{Deep learning Classification}

 We approach the problem of cleaning and enhance large, automatically generated, seismicity catalogues as a problem of image classification of coherence matrices.
 The classification of noise vs events coherence matrices is a quite simple task for a state-of-the-art deep learning algorithm.
-Such algorithms have to simply learn to distinguish an image with one well focused maximum in the X-Y plane (Figure \ref{fig5}) against an image with many blurred maxima and without a clear pattern (Figure \ref{fig5}).
+Such algorithms have to simply learn to distinguish an image with one well-focused maximum in the X-Y plane (Figure \ref{fig4}.a and Figure \ref{fig4}.c both for real and synthetic events) against an image with many blurred maxima and without a clear pattern (Figure \ref{fig4}.b and Figure \ref{fig4}.d both for real and simulated noise).
 A Convolutional Neural Network (CNN) architecture was selected, as it constitutes the standard and most appropriate approach for image classification tasks, consistent with the principles of simplicity and adaptability adopted throughout this work.
 Given the many solutions at our disposal, we have chosen to implement a ResNet (\cite{resnet}).
 A ResNet is a CNN in which convolutional layers are combined with modules called Residual Units (RU).
 Each RU is a stack of two convolutional layers followed by a Batch Normalization and a ReLu activation.
 The key characteristic of a RU is its skip connection through which the input is added to the output.
 This design forces the network to model the residual relative to the identity mapping, a principle known as residual learning.
 Consequences are the speeding up of the training, and the possibility of training deeper networks (\cite{resnet}, \cite{hands_on}). \\ Our ResNet was implemented using the Keras functional API of Tensorflow (\cite{keras}, \cite{tensorflow}).
 The final architecture consists of an initial convolutional layer that takes as input coherence images (i.e matrices), followed by a max-pooling layer and a stack of 4 RUs and a fully connected layer that outputs a prediction probability (classification score) corresponding to the classification in \textit{noise} (score=0) and \textit{event} (score=1).
 For the training, we chose the Adam optmizer, a variant of stochastic gradient descent, and the Binary cross-entropy as cost function.
+A schematic sketch illustrating how our proposed workflow works is shown in Figure \ref{fig5}.